 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and Public Health Goal (PHG) : The level of a contaminant in drinking water below which there is no known or expected risk to health.
+PHGs are set by the California Environmental Protection Agency. technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
+Maximum Contaminant Level Goal (MCLG) : The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs are set by the U.S. Environmental Protection Agency (USEPA).
 Primary Drinking Water Standards (PDWS): MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Treatment Technique (TT): A required process intended to reduce the of a contaminant in drinking water.
 Secondary Drinking Water Standards (SDWS): MCLs for contaminants that affect taste, odor, or appearance of the drinking water.
 Contaminants with SDWSs do not affect the health at the MCL levels.

-ND: not detectable at testing limit

-ppm: parts per million or milligrams per liter (mg/L)

-ppb: parts per billion or micrograms per liter (ug/L)pCi/L: picocuries per liter (a measure of radiation)
+Regulatory Action Level (AL) : The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+ND: not detectable at testing limit Variances and Exemptions: Department permission to exceed an MCL or ppm : parts per million or milligrams per liter (mg/L) not comply with a treatment technique under certain conditions. ppb : parts per billion or micrograms per liter (ug/L) pCi/L: picocuries per liter (a measure of radiation)